About our map images

 - 50 and 120 Inch to the Mile - very detailed urban plans covering 62 towns in Scotland

 Ordnance Survey mapping published in the last 50 years is in copyright and cannot be scanned and made available online.
-However, you can view which detailed Ordnance Survey maps were published from 1944-1991 through our Ordnance Survey National Grid records viewer.
+You can view which detailed Ordnance Survey maps were published from 1841-1991 through our Ordnance Survey map records viewer.

 Seamless and geo-referenced maps